mdadams/clang_libraries_companion/README.md

 -----------------------------------------------------

-A Dockerfile is provided that can be used to create a Podman/Docker container with all of the necessary software dependencies for building and running the code examples in this repository.
+A Dockerfile is provided that can be used to create a Podman/Docker container image with all of the necessary software dependencies for building and running the code examples in this repository.
+Building this image is quite time consuming since it requires building LLVM.
+For this reason, a prebuilt version of the Podman/Docker container image has been made available via the following repository in the GitHub Container Registry:

+  - `ghcr.io/mdadams/clang_libs-fedora_41-llvm_20`

 Instructions are given below on how to use this containerized environment.
-Although these instructions use (rootless) podman, the podman and docker programs have almost identical command-line interfaces.
-So, it should be possible to substitute "docker" for "podman" in the instructions.
+Although these instructions use (rootless) Podman, the `podman` and `docker` programs have almost identical command-line interfaces.
+So, it should be possible to substitute `docker` for `podman` in the instructions.

 Let $TOP_DIR denote the top-level directory of the working tree of the cloned Git repository (i.e., the directory that contains the file named